- About Us

 John is a member of Kaplan Hecker & Fink’s diversity and inclusion committee and is heavily involved in the firm’s recruiting, training, and professional development programs.
 John is proud to serve as a member of the board of the Ali Forney Center, the largest LGBT youth homeless shelter and community center in the country.
-John has been active in the mentoring of LGBT associates and law students.
-John also has invested substantial time coaching high school mock trial programs.
+John has also been active in the mentoring of LGBT associates and law students and has invested substantial time coaching high school mock trial programs.